simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Fri 24 May : Updated LightningRenderer.cpp to use MSAA.
+Updated CloudRenderer.cpp RenderRainMapTexture() and RenderCloudShadowTexture() Refined Debug Overlays due to new mono spaced font.
+Fix OpenGL cloud shadows.
+Fix rain map lookups in SFX/rain.sfx OverrideWind added back.
+Thu 23 May : Updated Rain shader using Reflection and Refraction.
+CloudRenderer.cpp split function into RenderCloudShadowTexture() and RenderRainMapTexture().
+Precipitation Regions dimension are drawn onto the rain map.
+VolumeQueryResult::rain_to_snow is updated from rain map. simul_clouds.sl split function GetRainAtOffsetKm() GetRainToSnowAtOffsetKm(). quaternion.sl quat_from_axis_angle_radians() and quat_from_axis_angle_degrees().
 Mon 20 May : QT fix
 Mon 20 May : CloudKeyframeEditWidget fix
 Mon 20 May : Fix for Simple DX11 and DX12 renderer examples